Home

 Early Life and Formal EducationSchools

-I grew up in White Plains, New York and am a graduate of White Plains High School class of 1960.
-I performed two years of undergraduate work at Washington University in Saint Louis, earned a BSEE from New Jersey Institute of Technology (Newark College of Engineering in my day), and was awarded a Master of Engineering Administration at the George Washington University in D.C.
+I grew up in White Plains, New York and graduated from White Plains High School in 1960.
+I was an undergraduate at Washington University in Saint Louis and at the New Jersity Institute of Technology where I earned a BSEE.
+I was awarded a Masters's of Engineering Administration from the George Washington University in D.C some years later.

 Work